Penelope (Pinback song)

 Penelope is a single released by indie rock band Pinback, on their album, Blue Screen Life.
 It is regarded as one of their most well-known songs.
 The two B-sides, "Anti-Hu" and "Seville" (Demo) can be found on Nautical Antiques.

 The song was inspired by Armistead Burwell Smith IV's fish named Penelope, as can be seen on his Twitter page.

-The song has been covered by several bands including Saosin and PlayRadioPlay!
+The song has been covered by several acts, including Chris Sorenson & Cove Reber (both of Saosin), and PlayRadioPlay!